fabricio-p/dev.to-posts/Understanding WebAssembly better by learning WebAssembly-Text.md

 (module)
 ```
 ## Hello, world!
 Well, sort of.
-WebAssembly Text files alway start with the module definition and everything else is put between the `module` word and the last parenthesis.
+WebAssembly Text files always start with the module definition and everything else is put between the `module` word and the last parenthesis.
 Let's see how we can write a simple "Hello, world!" program in WAT.
 ```wat
 (module
 	(func $hello_world (param $0 i32) (param $1 i32) (result i32)